Perninae

 The raptor subfamily Perninae includes a number of medium-sized broad-winged bird of prey species known as perns.
 These are birds of warmer climates, although the Pernis species (European honey buzzard and crested honey buzzard) have a more extensive range.

 Several of the species in this group eat mainly insects, and the honey-buzzards are specialist feeders on wasp larvae.
 Reptiles are also taken by several birds in this group.

-Several authorities consider Gypaetinae to be within or even synonymous with Perninae.
+Several authorities consider the vultures of Gypaetinae to be within or even synonymous with Perninae.

 Taxonomy

 The cladogram of the Perninae shown below is based on a molecular phylogenetic study of the Accipitridae by Therese Catanach and collaborators that was published in 2024.